Lviv: German occupation

 On 22 June 1941, Nazi Germany and several of its allies invaded the USSR.
 In the initial stage of Operation Barbarossa (30 June 1941) Lviv was taken by the Germans.
 The evacuating Soviets killed most of the prison population, with arriving Wehrmacht forces easily discovering evidence of the Soviet mass murders in the city committed by the NKVD and NKGB.
+The German administration falsely blamed the massacres on Jews, contributing to the start of pogroms against the city's Jewish community.
 On 30 June 1941 Yaroslav Stetsko proclaimed in Lviv the Government of an independent Ukrainian state allied with Nazi Germany.
 This was done without preapproval from the Germans and after 15 September 1941, the organisers were arrested.

 Memorial to Lviv ghetto victims of the Holocaust, erected in 1992 on Chornovola Street.
 The inscription reads "remember and keep in your heart".

 The Sikorski–Mayski Agreement signed in London on 30 July 1941 between the Polish government-in-exile and the Soviet government invalidated the September 1939 Soviet-German partition of Poland, as the Soviets declared it null and void.
 Meanwhile, German-occupied Eastern Galicia at the beginning of August 1941 was incorporated into the General Government as Distrikt Galizien with Lviv as the district's capital.
 German policy towards the Polish population in this area was as harsh as in the rest of the General Government.

 During the occupation of the city, the Germans committed multiple atrocities, including the killing of Polish university professors in 1941.
 German Nazis viewed the Ukrainian Galicians, former inhabitants of Austrian Crown Land, as more aryanised and civilised than the Ukrainian population living in the territories belonging to the USSR before 1939.
 As a result, they escaped the full extent of German acts in comparison to Ukrainians who lived to the east, in the German-occupied Soviet Ukraine turned into the Reichskommissariat Ukraine.